-The flat plate solar collector is a type of solar thermal panel whose objective is to transform solar power into thermal energy.
+The flat plate solar collector is a type of thermal solar panel whose purpose is to transform solar radiation into thermal energy.

-This type of thermal solar panel has a reasonable cost/effectiveness ratio in moderate climates and are well suited to a large number of thermal applications, such as:
+This type of solar thermal panels have a good cost/effectiveness ratio in moderate climates and are well suited to a large number of thermal applications, such as:

 -